Guraspinho/LavaPi-Technical-Assesment/README.md

 git clone git@github.com:Guraspinho/LavaPi-Technical-Assesment.git
 ```

-The next thing will be to install all the dependencies of the project.
+Next, install all the dependencies of the project.

 ```sh
 cd ./LavaPi-Technical-Assesment
 npm install
 ```

-Once the dependencies are installed, you can now configure your project by creating a new `.env` and `.env.test` files containing the environment variables used for development.
+Once the dependencies are installed, configure your project by creating new `.env` and `.env.test` files containing the environment variables used for development.

 `.env` should contain:
 - `ACCESS_TOKEN_SECRET`: A secret key for signing the JWT tokens.
 - `ACCESS_TOKEN_LIFETIME`: The lifetime of the JWT tokens.

-For database configuration, you can use the following variables since this is written in `docker-compose`:
+For database configuration, use the following variables (as specified in `docker-compose`):

 ```sh
 DATABASE_HOST=database